JOJ0/joj0.github.io/_posts/mpc1k-seq_README.md

 I often use my MPC 1000 as a player for backing tracks or drum loops when practicing music or just quickly want something to jam along.
 I usually create a drum loop in my DAW of choice and then export several wav files in different speeds.
 I would then copy those files on to my MPC and save one sequence for each wav file.
 The next time I want to practice or jam I just have to quickly load a folder of sequence and wav files and can easily switch between several speeds.

 Creating all the sequences on the MPC itself is a very tedious task, that's why I wrote this tool.
-I now just have to create one "template sequence" on the MPC, copy it over to the Computer, and create several (renamed) files from it.
+I now just have to create one "template sequence" on the MPC, copy it over to the computer, and create several (renamed) files from it.
 I then let the tool help me show meta information of the sequence files and do repititive tasks like replacing the filename in the audio tracks or replacing the sequences bpm values.

-Though I wrote it for sequence files created from a MPC 1000 running JJOS, I assume it would work with the MPC 2500's files as well, I think they share the same format.
-Maybe also one's from the MPC 500 would work, not sure about that.
-I'd certainly appreciate any testing and feedback about usage for those MPC models.
+Though I wrote it for sequence files created from the MPC 1000 running JJOS, I assume the tool would work with the MPC 2500's files as well, I think they share the same format.
+Maybe also the one's from the MPC 500 would work, not sure about that.
+I'd certainly appreciate any testing and feedback about usage with those MPC models files.

 The utility is written in Python and was tested with version 2.7.10, it comes as a UNIX-style command line utility and as such shows all it's capabilities when being run with the typical --help or -h options: